-The protocols that must be followed for permitted in-person activities include:
+The protocols that must be followed for permitted in-person activities in Phase 2 include:

 - In-person activities must be by appointment only;

-- No more than two people, including the broker, may be at the property at any one time; and
+- No more than three people, including the broker, may be at the property at any one time (brokers must wear masks and clients should, too); and

 - Those two persons must strictly follow social distancing guidelines established by the Centers for Disease Control and Prevention (“CDC”) by remaining at least six feet apart at all times.